writeson/fastapi_presentation/README.md

 The framework has many attractive features:

 1. It has very high performance, comparable to NodeJS and Go
-2. Developers will gain coding performance improvements
+2. Developers gain coding performance improvements
 3. Editors and IDEs have great support for FastAPI
 4. It's a robust platform for creating production-ready code
-5. Based on open standards for APIs, OpenAPI, also known as Swagger
+5. Based on open standards for APIs, OpenAPI, previously known as Swagger

 ## Who Is Using FastAPI